 An EIN number allows businesses to keep their personal finances separate and safe, build business credit and pay employees.
 It can also help you access the best small business loans with favorable terms.
 The IRS website has an online tool to apply for an EIN and will instantly provide the tax ID number.
 The online process is easy and free.

 Once you have an EIN, you usually won’t need to change it or apply for a new one.
 However, there are some circumstances where you need to change your business EIN, like changing your business structure from a sole proprietorship to a corporation or being party to a bankruptcy case.
 You may also need to change your EIN if you operate as a sole proprietor when buying or inheriting an existing business.

 If you lose your EIN, don’t panic.
 There are a few ways you can look up your business’s EIN.
-You can contact your bank if you use it to open your bank account or find the automatic electronic notice you received from the IRS after applying.
-You can also check a previous tax return to find it or reach out to service providers, W-9s you may have filled out or ask your tax professional.
+You can contact your bank if you used it to open your business bank account or find the automatic electronic notice you received from the IRS after applying.
+You can also check a previous tax return to find it, reach out to service providers, check W-9s you may have filled out or ask your tax professional.
 If you still cannot locate your EIN, contact the IRS Business and Specialty Tax Line during regular business hours for assistance.